ozergklp/weather/README.md

 - **Current Weather**: Get real-time weather conditions for the specified city..
 - **Weather Conditions with Icons:**: Weather conditions are represented with intuitive icons (e.g., sunny, cloudy, rainy).
 - **Date and Day**: Each forecast entry includes the date and day of the week for easy reference.
+- **Responsive Design**: Enjoy a seamless experience on various devices, from desktops to smartphones.

 ## Technologies Used